vipermuffin/aoc-xxxx/README.md

-# adventofcode-xxxx
+# aoc-xxxx
 Solutions to xxxx [Advent of Code] [1]

 ## Project Setup
-This project creates a folder for each day problem for Advent of Code solutions.
+This project creates a folder for each day problem.
 Basic structure is:

 Folder  	| Description
 -------		| -------------
 DayXX    	| Contains solutions for the day
-Templates	| Submodule containing cmake templates used for generating the code for the day Tools		| Submodule containing scripts used to automate generation of the days project files lib			| Submodule containing libraries created for Advent of code.
+Templates	| Submodule containing cmake templates used for generating the code for the day Tools		| Submodule containing scripts used to automate generation of the days project files lib			| Submodule containing libraries.
 Mostly used to parse input data

 #### DayXX Details
 File			| Description